eatwithforks/feedupdater/README.md

 <b> Description </b>

-Project to download the latest manga or download an entire series.
+Project to download the latest manga or an entire series.

 <b> Features </b>